E-Commerce Competitor Analysis: Understanding What Works

 What Are the Most Common Mistakes E-Commerce Make With Competitor Analysis?

-You analyze everyone selling similar products.
+The most common mistake is analysing the wrong competitors entirely, diluting insight when 15-40% of a catalog typically drives 80% of revenue and focus matters most.
+You analyse everyone selling similar products.
 You get confused by irrelevant data.
 Focus on 3-5 direct competitors, those targeting your exact customer.

 Mistake 2: Copying Instead of Learning